aleshaleksey/fansys23/08-spell-list.md

 - The same entity type and subtype as your own.

 **Special**:
-- Shapeshifters can ignore the effects of this spell.
+- Shapeshifters can ignore the effects of this spell by using the appropriate action to return to one of their own forms.
 - The target, if it does not succeed the initial save, does not get another chance to save.

 **Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra hour, or you can target an extra entity.